Easy Christmas Entertaining From Provender Brown! November 29, 2019 15:30

 - Inverawe Catherine Wheel Roulades - these smoked salmon and salmon pâté roulades are the perfect instant canapé.
 The secret is to slice when frozen, that way you get at least 20 slices per 112g roll.
 Simply pop each slice onto a cocktail oatcake or a slice of cucumber

-- Smoked salmon on blinis or pumpernickel rounds with crème fraiche and trout or lumpfish caviar
+- Smoked salmon on blinis with crème fraiche and trout or lumpfish caviar

 - Duck or Chicken Liver Mousse with Tracklements onion marmalade on canapé oatcakes.